phpc99/banco-talentos/README.md

 # Video

-You can watch the video showcasing the project [here](https://youtu.be/iBGr6hU_tPM).
+You can watch the video showcasing the project in the following links:
+- [Version 1](https://youtu.be/iBGr6hU_tPM).
+Also available on branch _version1_;
+- Version 2: soon

 # How to Run the Project